 ROCK AND ROLL! – You’re up early, bright eyed, and ready to rock.
 Do exactly that by heading to Rock ‘N’ Roller Coaster.
 If you’re a thrill ride junkie, you might want to get a FastPass+ for this in advance and also rope drop it so you can do it twice; if you do it first thing it’s possible to do it a couple of times via standby before crowds show up (depending upon the season).

 Toy Story Mania – For years, the craziest morning at Walt Disney World was the Toy Story Mania dash.
 Then came FastPass+, pretty much ending that.
-Now, another track has been added to Toy Story Mania, and its waits have dropped dramatically–to the point that you might not even want to get a FastPass+ for it.
+Now, another track has been added to Toy Story Mania, and its waits have dropped dramatically.
 In an ideal world, you’ll get here within an hour of park opening, and will have a relatively modest wait.
+Waits could spike further for this now that Great Movie Ride is closed (to be replaced by Mickey and Minnie’s Runaway Railway), as this is now the only ride (moving attraction) at Disney’s Hollywood Studios without a height restriction.

-Toys & Terrifying Towers – Use your FastPass+ for Tower of Terror and the Great Movie Ride.
-Doing so early isn’t a bad idea, as this should exhaust your supply of FastPass+, enabling you to pick up additional same-day FastPass+.
+Toys & Terrifying Towers – Use your FastPass+ selections at this point.
+Unlike other parks, doing so early isn’t a bad idea, as this should exhaust your supply of FastPass+, enabling you to pick up additional same-day FastPass+.
 If you’re lucky, there will be some good stuff left.
 If not, no biggie.

 Cupcake Time – This is our second plan with an early morning cupcake stop, and it might seem crazy to burn those critical morning hours getting cupcakes, but really, on a moderately crowded day, you shouldn’t run into any issues with lines at Disney’s Hollywood Studios, as most of what you’ll be doing is shows that have high capacity.
 With that in mind, head to Trolley Car Cafe (the Starbucks location at Disney’s Hollywood Studios) for one of Disney’s Best Cupcakes, the Butterfinger Cupcake/Chocolate Toffee Cupcake.